ktamura2021/rois-ds-joint-2022/BioHackrXiv/paper.md

 # Introduction

 Among the various biological resources, ortholog information can play a central role in integrating the biological data of multiple species [@Chiba2015].
+Various orthology finding tools ara available, but they provide different results.
+It is important to examine the difference for plant research.

 # Hackathon results